SeeedDocument/Seeed-WiKi/docs/Seeeduino_LoRAWAN.md

 ```

-Input ***AT+VER*** to get the version of your board.
-If it's not the most recent version, please following below steps to upgrade it.

 **Step2**

 Remove the board form USB and reconnect again, then press the DFU Button, after the Firmware mode led blinking you can go to the next step.